Stan Steele: Career

-Steele appeared in one First Division game for the "Baggies", before he was bought back by Port Vale for £10,000 in July 1961.
-He hit just eight goals in 38 games in 1961–62, and started the 1962–63 season on the transfer-list after being singled out for abuse by hecklers.
-He retained his first team place under returning manager Freddie Steele, and hit seven goals in 40 games as the Vale missed out on promotion by just four points.
+Steele appeared in one First Division game for the "Baggies", before Port Vale bought him back for £10,000 in July 1961.
+He hit just eight goals in 38 games in 1961–62 and started the 1962–63 season on the transfer-list after being singled out for abuse by hecklers.
+He retained his first-team place under returning manager Freddie Steele and hit seven goals in 40 games as the Vale missed out on promotion by just four points.
 Steele was limited to six goals in 50 appearances in 1963–64 and scored just three goals in 35 games in 1964–65.
 His goal in a 2–0 home win over Workington on 29 March would be the last of his 55 goals at the Vale Park ground, a club record that would last until Tom Pope scored his 56th at the stadium in September 2018.
 Vale were relegated at the end of the season, and he was not retained by new manager Jackie Mudie, and so was handed a free transfer in April 1965.

-Steele played for South African side Port Elizabeth City, but rejoined Port Vale on trial in January 1968.
-He did not re-sign however, only playing two games, and in the match against Aldershot on 3 February 1968 managed to score an 'incredible' own goal by lobbing the ball over Stuart Sharratt's head as Vale lost 3–0 at home.
+Steele played for the South African side Port Elizabeth City but rejoined Port Vale on trial in January 1968.
+He did not re-sign, however, only playing two games, and in the match against Aldershot on 3 February 1968, managed to score an 'incredible' own goal by lobbing the ball over Stuart Sharratt's head as Vale lost 3–0 at home.
 He later returned to Port Elizabeth City and also played for Eastwood and Armitage before retiring.
 Upon his retirement from playing, he became the coach of Great Haywood.